uuhan/nodex/README.md

 This crate aims to make creating native nodejs addons very easy and comfortable.

-[click here: uuhan/nodex@dev](https://github.com/uuhan/nodex) to see the most recently developments.
+[click here: uuhan/nodex@dev](https://github.com/uuhan/nodex) to see the most recent developments.

 ## Features